wp-plugins/woocommerce-multilingual/readme.txt

 * Support for WooCommerce Brands extension (http://www.woothemes.com/products/brands/)
 * Initial support for Translation Editor
 * Fix bug with cart currency updates and variations
+* Make cart more compatible with other plugins
+* Remove several warnings and notices

 = 2.3.2 =
 * Sync also default options for custom attributes.